telerik/xaml-docs/common-information/consuming-data/queryablecollectionview.md

 # QueryableCollectionView

-QueryableCollectionView enables а collection to have the functionalities of sorting, filtering and grouping.
+`QueryableCollectionView` enables а collection to have the functionalities of sorting, filtering, grouping, and paging.

-This article descibes the features and provides examples on the __QueryableCollectionView__ (QCV) usage.
+This article descibes the features and provides examples on the QueryableCollectionView (QCV) usage.

-The QCV requires an IEnumerable source for the data and it works with three major properties to enable sorting, filtering and grouping.
-The __GroupDescriptors__, __FilterDescriptors__ and __SortDescriptors__.
+The QCV requires an `IEnumerable` source for the data and it works with three major properties to enable sorting, filtering and grouping.
+The `GroupDescriptors`, `FilterDescriptors`, and `SortDescriptors`.
+For paging, check the [Paging]({%slug consuming-data-queryablecollectionview%}#paging) section of this article.

 ## Defining and Using QueryableCollectionView

-The following example shows a basic QueryableCollectionView definintion without any sorting, filtering or grouping applied.
+The following example shows a basic QueryableCollectionView definintion without any sorting, filtering, grouping or paging applied.

-#### __[C#] Example 1: Defining a collection item model__
+#### __[C#] Defining a collection item model__
 {{region consuming-data-queryablecollectionview-0}}
 	public class DataInfo
     {